bpettis/objectionodon/README.md

 The demo `blacklist.txt` file works as an example of how this file should be set up.
 I am including my own bot's account in the list as an example - but note that the script is already set up to skip any threads to which it has already responded.

+# Known Issues

+- Blacklisted accounts - if your mastodon server uses an alias for its domain name, then the blacklist will almost certainly not behave correctly.
+    - For example, my server is at `mastodon.benpettis.ninja` but its alias for any account names is just `benpettis.ninja`.
+This means that my bot's account username appears to be `@objectionodon@benpettis.ninja`.
+But the way that the script checks the blacklist, it is going to compare the username to `@objectionodon@mastodon.benpettis.ninja` and not match as expected
+    - as a temporary workaround, if listing any local accounts on the blacklist, you must use the _full_ domain name

 ---